 Withdrawals And Loans From Cash Value

 Most universal life insurance policies allow clients to take withdrawals from the cash value, or to take loans from the policy against the value.
 Withdrawals are usually subject to surrender charges within the first 10 to 15 years of the policy being issued, depending on the insurance company and the particular policy series issued, as they all differ.
 Withdrawals are often also subject to a small charge in addition to the surrender schedule.
-Usually this is about $20-$50 each withdrawal, depending on the company.
+Usually, this is about $20-$50 each withdrawal, depending on the company.

-Withdrawals are only taxable on gain, and the gain is the last money to come out of the policy for tax purposes (first in first out accounting).
+Withdrawals are only taxable on the gain, and the gain is the last money to come out of the policy for tax purposes (first in first out accounting).
 Withdrawals will also reduce the death benefit by the amount of the withdrawal, dollar for dollar.

 Loans do not reduce the death benefit if paid back, but if not the death benefit will be reduced by the amount of the outstanding loan.
 Loans do not need to be paid of on any particular schedule, or at all.
 If left unpaid, a loan will continue to grow by the amount of interest due each year.
-Eventually a large loan will consume all the available cash value, and the life insurance policy will lapse.
+Eventually, a large loan will consume all the available cash value, and the life insurance policy will lapse.

 Intended Purpose Of Universal Life To Obtain High Value

 A universal life insurance policy, when well funded, has the potential to grow faster than a whole life insurance policy over time.
 This is due to the variable interest paid on the cash value of the policy.
-The policy can also provide more safety than a variable universal life insurance policy because it is not subject to market fluctuation (unless it is equity indexed).
+The policy can also provide more safety than a variable universal life insurance policy because it is not subject to market fluctuation (unless it is equity-indexed).

-Some clients may intend a policy to gain significant amounts over time, and then withdraw the amount of the premiums paid tax free.
+Some clients may intend a policy to gain significant amounts over time, and then withdraw the amount of the premiums paid tax-free.
 If done correctly enough cash value will be left in the policy from the gain to continue to keep the policy in force without additional premium payments.